phgodoy/submarine-management-system/README.md

 ---

 ## 🔐 Authentication
-    The API uses JWT authentication to protect secured endpoints.
+- The API uses JWT authentication to protect secured endpoints.
 To access them:

-    Log in using the provided credentials.
+- Log in using the provided credentials.

-    Copy the returned JWT token.
+- Copy the returned JWT token.

-    In Swagger, click "Authorize" and paste the token.
+- In Swagger, click "Authorize" and paste the token.

 ---

 ## 🎓 Purpose
-    This project was created for educational purposes to:
+- This project was created for educational purposes to:

-    Practice and understand the CQRS pattern
+- Practice and understand the CQRS pattern

-    Structure code following Clean Architecture
+- Structure code following Clean Architecture

-    Learn and implement JWT authentication
+- Learn and implement JWT authentication

-    Use Swagger for interactive documentation
+- Use Swagger for interactive documentation

-    Set up and run SQL Server in Docker
+- Set up and run SQL Server in Docker

-    Write unit tests using xUnit
+- Write unit tests using xUnit

 ---

 ## 🚀 Getting Started

-1. Clone the repository:
+1.Clone the repository:
    ```bash
    git clone https://github.com/your-username/sms.git
    cd sms